nextcloud/documentation/user_manual/groupware/sync_thunderbird.rst

 This method is only needed if you don't want to install TBSync.

 #.
-Go to your Nextcloud Calendar and click on the 3 dots menu for the calendar that you want to synchronize which will display an URL that looks something like this:
+Go to your Nextcloud Calendar and click on the 3 dots menu for the calendar that you want to synchronize which will display a URL that looks something like this:

    ``https://cloud.nextcloud.com/remote.php/dav/calendars/daniel/personal/``